I beg to move,

 By the end of their lives, boys from poorer backgrounds have a life expectancy that is an astonishing 9.2 years shorter than that of their wealthier counterparts.
 Take my borough, Merton, where Wimbledon constituents have a life expectancy almost three years longer than those in Mitcham and Morden, despite a mere letter change in their postcode.
 The Government, I know, are extremely fiscally responsible so, if that is not enough to inspire the Minister to action, perhaps it is worth them considering that child poverty costs the UK economy a staggering £29 billion per year in services and wasted potential.

 My hon.
 Friend is making a typically powerful speech and has done us a great service in highlighting such an important issue.
 She is absolutely right to highlight the economic cost of child poverty, but I think that collectively we agree it is also a moral issue.
 Does she agree with me that what gets measured gets done?
 Does she also agree that if we are serious about reducing unacceptably high levels of child poverty in our country, we need a target for reduction?
-Any Government of whatever political colour that is not prepared to commit to such a target will struggle to be taken seriously on the issue of child poverty.
+Any Government of whatever political colour who are not prepared to commit to such a target will struggle to be taken seriously on the issue of child poverty.

 I completely agree with my hon.
 Friend.
 I commend him for all the work that he does on child poverty.
 We might not all like targets, but they work.